Rossmallow/CSC394_CapstoneProject/README.md

 **3. Cloning the project**

 Once you have Git installed you will clone this project to your system.
-- Navigate to a directory on your system, using `cd` on the command line, that you want to clone this project to.
+- Navigate to a directory on your system (using `cd` on the command line) that you want to clone this project to.
 Once there, type `git clone https://github.com/Mirandashelt/Capstone.git` to clone our project.
 If you have trouble with this, consult [this](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) tutorial.
 - Now that the project has been cloned, when you type `ls` you should see the `Capstone` directory in your current directory.
 If you do not see it, you should retry the cloning process and consult the tutorial.
     - Confirm that you are on the master branch by typing `cd Capstone && git checkout`.
 The following message should be printed: `Your branch is up to date with 'origin/master'.`.
     - If, while using the project or editing it's code, you break it, return to the direcory you cloned the project into by using `cd ..`.
 When, after typing `ls`, you see the directory `Capstone`, type `rm -rf Capstone` to delete it.
 Then, reclone it using the steps above.